cofuente/cofue/README.md

 to do:
-1-implement mobile gyro transforms with movement 4-populate device-too-small div w/ appropriate display 5-line up card text w/ css
+1-implement mobile gyro transforms with movement 4-populate device-too-small div w/ appropriate display 5-clean up css sheet, only need it for particular media q's to remove intro div 6-
-6-
+7-change a links to buttons as needed for hrefs to work in CardContent.js 8-
-7-change a links to buttons as needed for hrefs to work in CardContent.js 8-in MyRBC.js use aspectRatios to figure out the cardwidth and height, maybe not necessary for npm package 9-
+9-
 10-consider resizing the email font in card